 Increasing the reliability of data acquisition and analysis are key to detecting early differences in brain and cognitive development.
 The network will work towards establishing standardising approaches within technologies, such as EEG, fNRIS, fMRI, MEG, ultrasound, eye-tracking or apps but also across technologies to improve comparability of data acquired by different teams or in different settings.
 For example, one of the goals of the network is to work towards a consensus as a community about what is the most reliable method for pre-processing and analysis of neuroimaging data when looking at neurodevelopment applications.
 From this we can identify the common challenges of assessing reliability across the board and learn from each other.

-The scalability working group has established a core committee of Dr Tomoki Arichi, Professor David Delpy, Professor Sean Deoni, Professor Tim Smith, and Dr Paola Pinti.
 The key priorities and objectives of the working group have been discussed.
 Scalability can have different meanings in different contexts, each with their own specific implications for the field.
 The group have been working on what the “scalability” term means to their field to ensure that the working group can be inclusive and representative of all stakeholders.
+Members leading the discussion on what scalability means is:

 Through multi-model integration of technologies we can make devices more wearable and mobile.